 The toilet is designed to flush with a minimal amount of water and still provide for proper disposal and odor control.
 Toilet chemicals are available at most RV retail locations.
-Review the booklet supplied with your toilet for proper operation and maintenance.
+Review the booklet supplied (in info Pak) with your toilet for proper operation and maintenance.